 - Protected Health Information or medical information that is governed by the Health Insurance Portability and Accountability Act (HIPAA)

 - Personal information that is subject to the Gramm-Leach-Bliley Act or the California Financial Information Privacy Act (this primarily affects financial institutions)

-- Personal information provided to or from consumer reporting companies that is maintained under the Fair Credit Reporting Act
+- Personal information provided to or from consumer reporting companies that are maintained under the Fair Credit Reporting Act

 - Any personal information that is covered and protected under the Driver’s Privacy Protection Act (Note: there is a pending amendment that would add exceptions to this but only for vehicle warranty and/or recall purposes)

 In addition, the CCPA states that it should not prevent a business from complying with federal, state, or local laws.
-Nor shall it restrict a company from collecting, using, retaining, selling, or disclosing any data that is aggregate consumer information or de-identified.
+Nor shall it restrict a company from collecting, using, retaining, selling, or disclosing any aggregated consumer information or de-identified data.

 Your business may also find some CCPA exceptions if every aspect of commercial conduct regarding the collection or sale of consumer’s personal information takes place entirely outside of the state of California.